gabriel-hahn/react-micro-example/README.md

-# Angular Micro Project Example
+# React Micro Project Example

-Example of micro services infrastructure for Angular applications
+Example of micro services infrastructure for React applications

 The structure was splitted between [NPM](https://www.npmjs.com) packages.
 With this approach, we can split the project on main modules and wrapping everything that is important for it, looking for a better infrastructure and CI/CD.